Postgraduate Diploma in Teaching and Learning

 The PGDipTchgLn consists of 150 points of coursework and includes 80 days of professional practice in schools.

-The programme can be studied full-time in one year or can be completed part-time (the programme will not be offered part-time in 2021), usually over two years, either on-campus or by distance study (only students in the Primary endorsement are able to complete the entire programme by distance).
+The Primary endorsement pathway can be studied full-time in one year on campus or via distance.
+We also offer a part-time option over two years for distance students only.
 Distance students complete the same courses, coursework, and assessments as on-campus students.

 Distance students are required to attend an On-site Intensive (OSI) in Ōtautahi Christchurch at the beginning of the programme.
 OSIs are a compulsory part of the distance programme and provide an opportunity to meet and work with course lecturers and other students.
-Students will require continual access to a computer with suitable broadband internet to complete this qualification.
+You will need continual access to a computer with suitable broadband internet to complete this qualification.

-Students applying for the Secondary Education endorsement are required to list at least one teaching subject in their online application.
-Confirmation of teaching subjects for students will be determined as part of the selection process and confirmed at the point of offer.
+You are required to list at least one teaching subject in your online application.
+Confirmation of teaching subjects will be determined as part of the selection process and confirmed at the point of offer.

 All students for the PGDipTchgLn complete the following: